 We find that elevated CO2 decreased leaf nitrogen content, the maximum rate of Rubisco carboxylation, and the maximum rate of RuBP regeneration.
 Elevated CO2 decreased the maximum rate of Rubisco carboxylation more strongly than the maximum rate of RuBP regeneration, allowing leaves to approach optimal co-limitation of Rubisco carboxylation and RuBP regeneration rates by optimizing nutrient allocation to photosynthetic enzymes.
 In all cases, leaf responses to CO2 were independent of fertilization or inoculation treatment, negating patterns expected from progressive nitrogen limitation.
 Interestingly, elevated CO2 increased total leaf area and total biomass, responses that were enhanced with increasing fertilization and were associated with reductions in the cost of acquiring nitrogen and increases in nitrogen uptake.
 We also found that the positive effect of elevated CO2 on total leaf area and total biomass was generally stronger in inoculated plants, though this effect was only apparent under low fertilization due to heavy investment in root nodulation and symbiotic nitrogen fixation that diminished with increasing fertilization.

 Our results provide support for both the N limitation and optimal coordination hypotheses, though suggest that each hypothesis operates at a different scale.
 Specifically, leaf acclimation responses to elevated CO2 were indicative of patterns expected from optimal resource allocation to photosynthetic capacity, while whole plant responses to elevated CO2 were indicative of patterns expected from progressive nitrogen limitation.
+Importantly, our results suggest that optimal coordination likely results in nitrogen savings at the leaf level that can alleviate progressive N limitation at the whole-plant level.

 Elevated CO2 experiments rarely quantify both leaf and whole plant responses concurrently within the same experiment, and studies linking these responses often rely on meta-analyses from different studies14,15.
-Our findings integrate both leaf and whole plant responses to elevated CO2 and relate these findings to plant nitrogen uptake rates and costs of nitrogen acquisition.
-Therefore, we feel this paper provides a novel, potentially paradigm-shifting contribution to the plant ecophysiological and modelling communities, and expect this paper to be cited broadly in both communities.
+Our findings integrate both leaf and whole-plant responses to elevated CO2 and relate these findings to plant nitrogen uptake rates and costs of nitrogen acquisition.
+Therefore, we feel this paper provides a novel, potentially paradigm-shifting contribution that substantially improves our understanding and ability to predict future land surface carbon-nitrogen interactions.
 Given this, we feel that this manuscript would be of great interest to the broad readership of Nature.
 Attached to this cover letter is the initial summary paragraph of the proposed Nature article.

 Sincerely,